 Your Profile’s “About” Section

 Moving on, the second, “informal” place to share your email address is in the About section of your profile.
 If you’re concerned about missing outreach from recruiters or other people, share your email address there too.

-Many recruiters only access LinkedIn public profiles via Google and don’t log in to the network.
-Thus they can’t click on “Contact Info” to find your email address.
+Many recruiters access LinkedIn public profiles via Google and don’t log in to the network.
+Thus, they can’t click on “Contact Info” to find your email address.